-- a) In Unlimited category, Overall Champion titles in Men and Women categories are awarded provided the number of competitors from the respective gender is at least 5.
-Otherwise there will still be one overall winner (and second and third placings) for this gender, but there will be no Overall Champion for this gender. - b) In Unlimited category, Champion Team titles in Men and Women categories are awarded provided there are at least 3 men's teams with at least 2 competitors each, and at least 3 women's teams with at least 2 competitors each.
+- a) In Unlimited category, Overall Champion titles in Men and Women categories are awarded provided the minimum number of competitors per gender as specified in 1.2.5.1.c) is fulfilled. - b) In Unlimited category, Champion Team titles in Men and Women categories are awarded provided there are at least 3 men's teams with at least 2 competitors each, and at least 3 women's teams with at least 2 competitors each.
 In that case there is no genderless